 - Infant families: please record on the daily sheet when the infant woke up, was last fed, had last diaper change, and any other additional notes that will be helpful for the teachers to know.

 - Late arrivals.

 - Child absences.

 - A change in authorized pick up.

 - Change of any family contact information including phone numbers, address, and emergency contacts.

 - Communicate necessary accommodations.

-- Ensure that teachers are informed of any allergies or health conditions that may affect a child's care during the day
+- Ensure that teachers are informed of any allergies or health conditions that may affect a child's care during the day and that a formal plan is in place.

-When you would like to discuss your child, or their classroom please reach out to your classroom teachers.
+When you would like to discuss your child or their classroom, please reach out to your classroom teachers.
 If larger discussions are needed the director will be available.
+Out of respect for our teacher's work schedule, we ask that you not message teachers before or after our hours of operation.